Fast mixing in Ising models with a negative spectral outlier via Gaussian approximation: Introduction

 \subsection{Further related literature and discussion}

 There are numerous works on sampling from Ising measures of the form \eqref{eq:antifer}.
 Bauerschmidt, Bodineau, and Dagallier~\cite{BBD25} study the Ising model on random $d$-regular graphs as in Corollary \ref{cor:randomdregular}, but consider Kawasaki dynamics rather than Glauber dynamics.
 Kawasaki dynamics swaps two neighboring spins at each step and thus preserves magnetization.
 It can be viewed as an analog of Glauber dynamics for a fixed-magnetization slice of the hypercube with neighbor updates.
 This restriction can accelerate mixing by avoiding bottlenecks created by single-spin flips.
 In the anti-ferromagnetic regime, \cite{BBD25} shows that the Kawasaki dynamics mix in time $O_{d,h}(n\log^6(n))$, when $\beta < 1/(16\sqrt{d-1})$, although the constant in the big $O$ deteriorates with $d$, as well as for large fields $h$.
-We refer to Proposition~\ref{prop:slow:mixing:ER} for the relevant lower bound on mixing time for $\beta\gtrsim 1/\sqrt{d}$ on sparse Erd\"{o}s-R\'enyi graphs.
+They also ask whether Kawasaki dynamics on $G_{\reg}(n,d)$ becomes slow for $\beta>\arctanh(1/\sqrt{d-1})\sim 1/\sqrt{d-1}$, or at least for $\beta$ sufficiently large.
+Proposition~\ref{prop:slow:mixing:ER} answers this question affirmatively up to a universal constant, showing slow mixing once $\beta>C/\sqrt{d}$.

 A different Markov chain, the polarized walk, was introduced by Anari, Koehler, and Vuong~\cite{AKV24}.
 One of the main results~\cite[Theorem 86]{AKV24} establishes $O(n\log (n))$ mixing time for the polarized walk for Ising measures~\eqref{eq:antifer} where $u = {\bf 1}$, i.e., with an anti-ferromagnetic Curie-Weiss component.
 Crucially, they obtain bounds which are independent from the parameter $\beta$, for any choice of $\beta$, at the cost of using the more complicated polarized walk.
 They also raise the question of understanding the behavior of Glauber dynamics on these model and show that for anti-ferromagnetic Ising on random $d$-regular graphs, Glauber mixes in time $O(e^{e^{c\beta d}}n\log(n))$, in the same regime of Corollary \ref{cor:randomdregular}.
 The doubly exponential dependence on $\beta d$ was later improved to a single exponential $O(e^{\beta d} n\log(n))$ up to $\beta <1/(8\sqrt{d-1})$ by Chen, Chen, Chen, Yin, and Zhang~\cite{CCCYZ25}, who employed a trickle-down theorem, inspired from the theory of high-dimensional expanders, along with the localization framework to refine the approach of \cite{AKV24}.